This post may contain affiliate links meaning that, I may make commission if you purchase through my links. Learn More.

 I, personally, purchased a legal bundle from Blogging for New Bloggers.
 The templates are super beginner-friendly and easy to use.

 Blogging for New Bloggers also offers a 100% FREE course about how to blog legally.

-This is one of those purchases that isn’t fun to make… but is necessary.
+This is one of those purchases that aren’t fun to make… but is necessary.
 It would be even less fun to deal with legal ramifications later on.
-Protect yourself and your blog and get those legal pages up and running so it can be out of your mind.
+Protect yourself and your blog and get those legal pages up and running so they can be out of your mind.